Pros

 - Omnichannel Returns & Exchanges: Customers can exchange purchases made online or at one of your retail stores at any of your business locations.

 Overall, Shopify POS has a strong, thoughtful, and near-complete feature set.
-Perhaps the system’s only significant weakness (and the only reason it didn’t earn an “Excellent” rating in this category) is that it doesn’t have much in the way of an offline mode.
+One big issue that we’ve found is that it doesn’t have much in the way of an offline mode.

 If your internet goes out and you’re already logged into the app, you can still perform a few functions (using the iPad or iPhone version only), such as accepting payments by cash and custom payment methods.
 However, you can’t accept credit card payments, sync orders with inventory, create new products, or import products offline.
 Unless you have a backup connection, this is far from ideal if your internet goes out.